-Similar to the Panic of 1873, this panic was marked by the collapse of railroad overbuilding and shaky railroad financing which set off a series of bank failures.
+Similar to the Panic of 1873, the Panic of 1893 ( lasting from May to November) was marked by the collapse of railroad overbuilding and shaky railroad financing which set off a series of bank failures.
 The great industrial bubble of the 19th century burst, and resulted in the worst economic depression in the nation’s history.
 At this time, there was virtually no social safety net.

 This was a protest march by unemployed workers from the United States led by Ohio businessman Jacob Coxey.
-They marched on Washington D.C. in 1894 marched on Washington protesting for government aid in their plight.
+They left Massillon, Ohio on March 25, 1894 (Easter Sunday) for Washington marching in protest for government aid.
 Grover Cleveland had them arrested for trespassing.
 He just did not think it was the government’s responsibility to provide jobs or help of any kind during a depression.
 This line of thinking was par for the course at this time.